 We should come up with best practices for data fetching that is more in line with the modern way we write our apps.
 These should take into consideration the following needs: data documentation, network latency, server side rendering and faster initial loading, real time communication patterns, latency compensation, and optimistic UI.

-REST is the current protocol we go around when we talking about app data fetching.
-REST has its benefits, but it was evolved in a time where the web was very different from today, when everything was about static HTML and forms and not about apps.
+REST is the current protocol we go around when we're talking about app data fetching.
+REST has its benefits, but it was evolved in a time when the web was very different from today, when everything was about static HTML and forms and not about apps.

 Here are the areas where REST is currently lacking: